abhishek83568/customer_crm/README.md

 # CRM System API

-The **CRM System API** is a backend application built with **Node.js**, **Express**, and **Sequelize** (ORM for SQL databases).
+The **Customer Management API** is a backend application built with **Node.js**, **Express**, and **Sequelize** (ORM for SQL databases).
 It provides functionality for user authentication, customer management, and data filtering.
 The API supports CRUD operations for customers and includes features like JWT-based authentication, data filtering, and pagination.

 ---